srperf/k6Modular/README.md

-# k6Modular
+# Modularizing scripts
-Here I will show how to modularize k6
+Here I want to show some principles to organize your k6 to modularize them.

+This works similarly to how LoadRunner organizes scripts.